mstable/MIPs/MIPS/mip-5.md

 This proposal comes in 3 main parts:

-1. Tokenising the "Savings Credit", creating a `ymUSD` token that represents the yield accruing `mUSD` and can be transferred and used as collateral in DeFi
+1. Tokenising the "Savings Credit", creating a `imUSD` token that represents the yield accruing `mUSD` and can be transferred and used as collateral in DeFi
    - Core behaviour will be optimised in terms of gas usage
 2. Enhancing capital efficiency by depositing `X%` of SAVE deposits elsewhere in the DeFi ecosystem (initially yEarn `mUSD` vault)
-3. Providing a `ymUSD` deposit box, a place where long term savers can store their `ymUSD` and earn `MTA`
+3. Providing a `imUSD` deposit box, a place where long term savers can store their `imUSD` and earn `MTA`
    - This is aimed at supporting the migration of funds, and ensuring that recipients of system yield have a say in how it is distributed
    - To ensure long term alignment, earnings will be heavily boosted for `MTA` stakers, and lockups will apply